 - Leave on a windowsill to infuse for 2 or 3 weeks.
 Strain the oil.

 - Gently heat the oil in a double boiler and add beeswax, a one ounce piece, heat until it has dissolved.
 Carefully pour into tins or jars.
 Leave to cool completely before use.

-And finally add a scattering of calendula petals to a fresh green salad, it looks amazing and is so good for you!
+Add a scattering of calendula petals to a fresh green salad, it looks amazing and is so good for you!

 Please remember: Never use essential oils directly on the skin.
 Use a carrier oil to mix them with.
 Only use a few drops, they are very powerful.
 Do not use essential oils if you are pregnant.
 For external use only.